phpingme/courses/php7-intro/index.md

 ```

 ## Return Type Invariance

-To specify return types on a class level, one should be aware, that once a returned type is specified, it can not be overwritten by any child classes.
+To specify return types on a class level, one should be aware that once a returned type is specified, it can not be overridden by any of it's child classes.

 for example:
 ```php